nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

 > info **Hint** TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
-Hence, it's required to use the `@Field` decorator or use a [CLI plugin](/graphql/resolvers#cli-plugin).
+Thus, we must either use the `@Field` decorator or use a [CLI plugin](/graphql/resolvers#cli-plugin).

 The `Author` object type has a collection of fields.
 Each field has a type.
 A field's type can be either an object type or a scalar type.
 A scalar type is a primitive (like `ID`, `String`, `Boolean`, or `Int`) that resolves to a single value.
 In addition to GraphQL's built-in scalar types, you can define custom scalar types.